 How an unproven model of shaken baby syndrome is sending innocent people to prison

-If you had asked her five years ago, Stephanie Price Olsa would have told you our criminal justice system works.
-If anything, she says, she figured the courts were too careful about protecting the rights of the accused.
+If you had asked her five years ago, Stephanie Olsa would have told you our justice system works.
+If anything, she says, she figured the courts were too careful about protecting the rights of criminals.
 She never imagined that at age 30 she’d be serving five to fifteen at a women’s prison in Coldwater, Michigan, convicted of a violent crime she still denies while her husband raises their son without her.

 In the spring of 1996, Stephanie was caring for 6-month-old Dinah Nelson when the child developed breathing problems and seizures that led quickly to hospitalization.
 The doctors said it was Shaken Baby Syndrome, and Dinah must have been assaulted at the sitter’s.
 Stephanie said the doctors were wrong, but she couldn’t prove it in court.

 Shaken Baby Syndrome, or SBS, is the child-abuse phenomenon of the moment.
 Proposed in the early 70s to account for a few extreme cases, the term is now commonly applied to all forms of what doctors prefer to call “abusive head trauma,” probably the single leading source of infant death from abuse.
 Various experts estimate that 600 to 3,000 babies a year in the U.S. are shaken and slammed violently enough to cause death or permanent, profound injury.
 Statisticians are scrambling to put a mechanism in place to track the true incidence.